flux-framework/flux-core/doc/man1/flux-start.rst

 .. option:: --sysconfig

-   Run the broker with ``--config-path`` set to the default system instance configuration directory.
-This option is unnecessary if ``--recovery`` is specified without its optional argument.
+   Run the broker with :option:`--config-path` set to the default system instance configuration directory.
+This option is unnecessary if :option:`--recovery` is specified without its optional argument.
 It may be required if recovering a dump from a system instance.

 VERBOSITY LEVELS
 ================